 Newsletter of the Society for Technical Communication, San Francisco Chapter

-I'm looking forward to seeing you at one of our upcoming meetings.
+I'm looking forward to seeing you soon at a meeting.

 Marie McElravy, Editor